fstamour/breeze/README.md

 ## Notes

-- "selftests" are called like that to prevent confusion with `breeze.test`, which is the test framewokr that breeze provides.
+- "selftests" are called like that to prevent confusion with `breeze.test`, which is the test framework that breeze provides.